 “We don’t have anything that approaches the symbolism of this work of art, which is both cosmic and psychological.”

 Just like the art of medieval Europe, the art of India at this time was devoted to the service of religion.
 The spiritual experience was enhanced by meditating on works of art.
 This elegant bronze statue of Shiva in its original Temple setting would have awed and inspired a Hindu devotee.
 The three gods of the Hindu trinity are Brahma the Creator, Vishnu the Preserver, and Siva the Destroyer and Restorer.
-The Tamil sculptors of the Chola dynasty (880–1279) realised Shiva, the Dancer in his most complete and graphic form and one which has become symbolic of Indian civilisation.
+The Tamil sculptors of the Chola dynasty (880–1279) realized Shiva, the Dancer in his most complete and graphic form and one which has become symbolic of Indian civilization.
 Siva, as represented in this historic work of art, is perfectly poised and depicts Siva’s grace and majesty.

 Shiva as the Lord of Dance

 - Title: Shiva as the Lord of Dance